dmmulroy/dmmulroy/README.md

 - Node
 - and the broader JS ecosystem

-My current passion and interests revolve around OCaml, ReasonML, Melange, and the wider realm of functional programming.
+My current passion and interests revolve around OCaml, ReasonML, Gleam, and the wider realm of functional programming.

 ### Some of my notable and favorite work includes